johndwells/Minimee/README.md

 #Minimee

 Minimize, combine & cache your CSS and JS files.
 Minify your HTML.
-Because size DOES matter.
+Because size (still) DOES matter.

 * [Full Documentation](http://johndwells.com/software/minimee)
 * [On @devot-ee](http://devot-ee.com/add-ons/minimee)
 * [Forum Support](http://devot-ee.com/add-ons/support/minimee/)

-# Version 2.0.3 (current BETA)
+# Version 2.0.4 (current BETA)

 _Beta means be wary of using in production environments.
 Beta also means your feedback is hugely appreciated._